cazyw/shakespeare-quotes/README.md

 ### Downloading of Shakespeare's works for analysis

 As well as manually searching for quotes and then adding them to this application, I decided to build a feature that would automatically scan and retrieve quotes that matched the given keyword.
 This part of the project is still a work in progress.
-At the moment I'm using Puppeteer to retrieve the list of shakespeare's works from the [MIT Shakespeare site](http://shakespeare.mit.edu/).
-Currently I've been able to download the full text of each piece of work (except the Sonnets).
+At the moment I'm using `Puppeteer` to retrieve the list of shakespeare's works from the [MIT Shakespeare site](http://shakespeare.mit.edu/).
+Currently I've been able to download the full text of each piece of work (plays and sonnets/poems).

+Using `sanitize-html`, I've been able to remove all HTML tags.
 The next steps will be to:

-* download the Sonnets
-* extract the text (remove HTML markup)
+* reformat the HTML into a more useful structure

-Once the text has been cleaned, I'll then need to consider how to best index / store the text and retrieve quotes.
+At the moment the text is in it's original short-length structure, with sentences split across multiple lines.
+I'll then need to consider how to best reformat and store the text to be able to search for and retrieve quotes/sentences.

 ## Contributing
 Carol Wong